PoisotLab/ms_metaweb_transfer/manuscript.md

-In order to transfer the knowledge from the European metaweb to the Canadian species pool, we performed ancestral character estimation using a Brownian motion model REF.
+In order to transfer the knowledge from the European metaweb to the Canadian species pool, we performed ancestral character estimation using a Brownian motion model, which is a conservative approach in the absence of strong hypotheses about the nature of phylogenetic signal in the network decomposition [@Litsios2012EffPhy].
 We assumed that all traits (*i.e.* the feature vectors for the left and right subspaces) where independent, which is a reasonable assumption as every trait/dimension added to the tSVD has an *additive* effect to the one before it.
 The Brownian motion algorithm returns the